-Bangalore Fetal Medicine Center (BFMC) with Ima Fetal Care is Bangalore’s leading chain of Fetal Care Centers exclusively focused on providing comprehensive fetal health services for pregnant women with a niche in diagnosing & detecting high risk fetuses.
+Bangalore Fetal Medicine Centre (BFMC) with Ima Fetal Care is Bangalore’s leading chain of Fetal Care Centres exclusively focused on providing comprehensive fetal health services for pregnant women with a niche in diagnosing & detecting high risk fetuses.
 We offer the highest standards of comprehensive Fetal Screening, Diagnosis and Treatment.
 We also offer sensitive counseling and care for high risk pregnancies including early screening and diagnosis of Down syndrome and other chromosomal, structural and genetic abnormalities in an unborn baby.
 Your best choice to help ensure peace of mind during your pregnancy and the safety of your child is BFMC-Ima Fetal Care.”

 We specialize in: